BlockchainCommons/BCSwiftSecureComponents/Docs/7-ENVELOPE-TEST-VECTORS.md

 ## TEST VECTOR 10: Redacted Verifiable Credential

 John wishes to identify himself to a third party using his government-issued credential, but does not wish to reveal more than his name, his photo, and the fact that the state has verified his identity.
-Despite redacting numerous fields, the overall digest of the redacted structure is the same, and the signature still validates.
+Despite redacting numerous fields, the overall digest of the elided structure is the same, and the signature still validates.

 ### Payload in Envelope Notation

 ```
 {
     CID(174842eac3fb44d7f626e4d79b7e107fd293c55629f6d622b81ed407770302c8) [
-        REDACTED
+        ELIDED
-        REDACTED
+        ELIDED
         holder: CID(78bc30004776a3905bccb9b8a032cf722ceaf0bbfb1a49eaf3185fab5808cadc) [
-            REDACTED
+            ELIDED
-            REDACTED
+            ELIDED
-            REDACTED
+            ELIDED
-            REDACTED
+            ELIDED
-            REDACTED
+            ELIDED
-            REDACTED
+            ELIDED
-            REDACTED
+            ELIDED
-            REDACTED
+            ELIDED
             "familyName": "SMITH"
             "givenName": "JOHN"
             "image": Digest(36be30726befb65ca13b136ae29d8081f64792c2702415eb60ad1c56ed33c999) [